Two more degree programs of UPLB have received certification as accredited programs under the ASEAN University Network Quality Assurance (AUN-QA).

-“The DVM program learning outcomes (PLO) are consistent with the learning outcomes of the Committee on Higher Education (CHED) and were developed in consultation with stakeholders,” Dr. Abalos explained.
+“The DVM program learning outcomes (PLO) are consistent with the learning outcomes of the Commission on Higher Education (CHED) and were developed in consultation with stakeholders,” Dr. Abalos explained.

 Similarly, the BS Chem Eng PLOs were assessed to be comprehensive and to have covered the necessary knowledge, skills, and attitudes of graduates.